 Under GBC guidelines, the preparation of the body is handled with extreme care to avoid environmental contamination.
 The most significant standard is the prohibition of formaldehyde-based embalming.
 Formaldehyde is a known carcinogen that poses risks to both funeral workers and the soil.

-- Refrigeration: The simplest standard is using mechanical refrigeration or dry ice.
-This allows for a natural cooling process that is sufficient for most viewing and service timelines.
+- Refrigeration: The simplest approach is mechanical refrigeration or dry ice, which is sufficient for most viewing and service timelines.

-- Natural Organic Reduction (NOR): Also known as "terramation" or human composting, this process is increasingly recognized within the broader scope of green standards and is now legal in over 12 states.
+- Natural Organic Reduction (NOR): Also called terramation or human composting, this process is recognized within the broader green-death-care movement and is legal in a growing but still limited number of states.
+Confirm whether it is available in your state, since laws change.

 Takeaway: Choosing GBC-approved body care products ensures that no "PBT" (persistent, bioaccumulating, toxic) chemicals enter the ecosystem during the decomposition process.